Game of Thrones Ireland

 This Game of Thrones itinerary can be done in 3-5 days depending on which sites you want to see for yourself.

-Not only does it cover every Game of Thrones locations in Ireland it also includes the Journey of Doors Tour, stopping at all the sites along the route to have a pint and a picture and get your Journey of Doors Passport stamped.
+It also includes the Journey of Doors Tour, stopping at all the sites along the route to have a pint and a picture and get your Journey of Doors Passport stamped.

 The Game of Thrones – Tour of Doors is the beautiful result of storm damage caused to the Dark Hedges in January of 2016.
 The trees that were damaged and knocked over were provided to some of Ireland’s most accomplished craftspeople to design and carve doors from.